hadenlabs/zsh-kubectl/docs/contributing.md

 # How To Contribute

-Contributions to zsh-plugin-template are welcome.
+Contributions to zsh-kubectl are welcome.

 Feel free to use all of the contribution options:

-- Contribute to zsh-plugin-template repositories on [GitHub](https://github.com/hadenlabs/zsh-plugin-template).
+- Contribute to zsh-kubectl repositories on [GitHub](https://github.com/hadenlabs/zsh-kubectl).
 See [Git flow](./contribute/git-flow.md).

 ## Getting Started